 @See the attached drawings for the new terminal in Puerto Drummond

-Add other layers of information, such as marine weather (wind, precipitation, currents and waves), anti-shipping activity or sea ice (updated every 24th hours), ECA/SECA zones, polar code etc.
+You can also add layers of information, such as marine weather (wind, precipitation, currents and waves), anti-shipping activity or sea ice (updated every 24th hours), or economical zones, ECA/SECA zones, polar code etc.

-Our goal is to develop a modern, user-friendly maritime chartering software, and we think the best approach is to work together with the users.
-Therefore we have made it easy for you to get started with Maritime Optima.
+Our goal is to develop a modern, user-friendly maritime software, and we think the best approach is to work together with the users.